-Dr. J. Richard Morris, Jr. understands that many people have questions about their child’s oral health and orthodontic treatment in Hendersonville, Tennessee.
-As such, he has provided answers to some common questions here on this page.
+Dr. J. Richard Morris Jr. understands that you may have questions about oral health and orthodontic treatment in Hendersonville, Tennessee.
+We have provided answers to some common questions here on this page.
 If you have further questions, please call Morris Orthodontics at 615-431-2787.
 Our orthodontist and team will be happy to answer your questions and help you make an appointment at our office.
 We are dedicated to making sure that you understand all aspects of your or your child’s treatment and can make fully informed decisions.
-Our top priority is providing you or your child with exceptional care that will lead to a lifetime of healthy, beautiful smiles.
+Our top priority is providing exceptional care that will lead to a lifetime of healthy, beautiful smiles.

 When should my child be seen by an orthodontist?